Mary, Mary, Bloody Mary: Plot

 Later at a party attended by Mary and Ben, Mary's father murders a young dancer and disguises himself in his costume.
 He attempts to kidnap Mary from the party, but she flees to a nearby cemetery where her father murders a gravedigger before escaping.
 Convinced Ben is responsible, Cosgrove and Pons stake out Mary's house.
 Mary and Ben leave and are followed by her father in a separate car.
 As they enter the woods Mary drugs Ben's coffee before dragging his unconscious body into the woods.
 Mary's father attempts to force Cosgrove's car off the road resulting in a collision.
 As Cosgrove attempts to exit his car Mary's father stabs him to death.

 Mary, about to slash Ben's throat, stops when she hears the wreckage and witnesses her father feeding on Cosgrove.
 He explains to Mary that his hunger has driven him mad, removes his mask to show half his face has rotted away, and informs her this is her fate being a vampire and the only cure is death.
 Meanwhile Ben regains consciousness and attacks Mary's father, ultimately shooting him with Cosgrove's gun.
 Mary begins drinking her father's blood before stabbing Ben and feeding on him.
 Later at the police station Pons accepts Mary's account of the masked killer, her father, being responsible for Ben's death.
 She tells him she plans to leave Mexico and travel before driving away in her van.

 Production

 In April 1974 it was reported that John Carradine had signed on to appear in the film with Cristina Ferrare and David Young in what was described as "a mystery set in Hollywood circa 1948."
-The film was produced by the Mexican film company Proa Films.
+By the time the film was made, the script was changed to be set in then-contemporary Mexico.
+The film was a co-production between Mexican film company Proa and American producers Henri Bollinger and Robert Yamin.
+Shooting took place on-location in Tepoztlán, Mexico City, Toluca, and Veracruz.